into-the-mehtaverse/dealq-showcase/README.md

 - **Solution**: Built a multi-stage pipeline utilizing a strategic mix of deterministic methods (regex patterns, structured parsing) and AI (LangChain with modular prompts) for intelligent data structuring and validation and concurrent processing for speed
 - **Result**: Achieved 99% accurate data extraction across diverse document formats and building sizes, reducing manual data entry from multiple hours to under 10 minutes per deal

-**I breakdown two of the most significant breakthroughs in the [Rent Roll Pipeline Section](#rent-roll-pipeline-design) here** I think this was the most interesting piece of the puzzle / demonstrates the in-depth LLM engineering required for this project.
+**I breakdown two of the most significant breakthroughs in the [Rent Roll Pipeline Section](#rent-roll-pipeline-design)**

+^ I think this was the most interesting piece of the puzzle / demonstrates the in-depth LLM engineering required for this project.

 ### 2. **Data Security & User Isolation**
 - **Challenge**: Ensuring secure data access and user isolation across enterprise customers in a shared database